OHSU Innovation and Commercialization Internship

 Program structure

 The OHSU Innovation and Commercialization internship program is an educational experience for individuals interested in technology transfer, business development, and/or patent law.
 Get real-world experience assisting with innovation development and the transition of technology from laboratory to market.
-Eligible interns can receive a monthly stipend and/or academic credit for program participation.
+Eligible interns can receive a monthly monetary service award and/or academic credit for program participation.
 Please note that this program is primarily remote/virtual, but interns in the Portland metro area may have the opportunity for to attend some in-person meetings.

 Required qualifications